My Encounter With Sukyo Mahikari

 Sukyo Mahikari or Mahikari in short is a center for spiritual development, where people can go to receive divine light and learn about positive spiritual practices.
 The center provides a quiet and pleasant environment where people can learn how to improve their lives and help others to improve theirs.
 Mahikari spiritual principles encompass all the universal truths of people’s relationship with God.
 Mahikari practices the giving and receiving divine light emanating from a universal life force from a high dimension, often referred to as God.
-Since the term “God” is mentioned, it is better for me to clarify that one does not have to believe in “God” to participate in light giving and receiving.
-“God” is just a concept to denote an invisible energy force or whatever one may want to call it.
+Since the term “God” is mentioned, it is better for me to clarify that one does not have to believe in the conventional Christian concept of “God” to participate in light giving and receiving.
+“God” is just a term to denote an invisible energy force or vibtation or whatever one may want to call it.
 As such, this practice is a direct experience of spiritual energy and is open to everyone without regard to religion.
 The purpose of this light giving and receiving is solely for spiritual development, although positive effects on the physical body may be a complementary result.

 Entrance to Penang Mahikari Center